The Blob: Release

 Paramount acquired The Blob for $300,000 from Jack Harris and spent another $300,000 promoting it.
-According to Tim Dirks, it was one of a wave of "cheap teen movies" for the drive-in market—"exploitative, cheap fare created especially for [young people] in a newly-established teen/drive-in genre."
+According to Tim Dirks, it was one of a wave of "cheap teen movies" for the drive-in market—"exploitative, cheap fare created especially for [young people] in a newly-established teen/drive-in genre".

-Harris eventually bought the rights back from Paramount and Allied Artists Pictures Corporation reissued it as a double feature with his and Yeaworth's Dinosaurus! in 1964.
+Harris eventually bought back the rights from Paramount, with Allied Artists Pictures Corporation reissuing it as a double feature with Harris and Yeaworth's Dinosaurus! in 1964.

 Home media

 The Blob has been released as part of the Criterion Collection on three formats: LaserDisc (1988), DVD (2000) and Blu-ray (2013).
 The DVD and Blu-ray feature new cover art by Michael Koelsch.
 The film, together with Son of Blob, was released on DVD in Australia by Umbrella Entertainment in September 2011.
-The DVD is compatible with all region codes and has special features including audio commentaries with Jack H. Harris, Bruce Eder, Irvin Yeaworth, and Robert Fields.
-In November 2016, Umbrella released a 2-disc Blu-ray, The Blob Collection, featuring the 1988 version of The Blob and the 1958 version of Son of Blob.
+The DVD is compatible with all region codes and has special features, including audio commentaries with Jack H. Harris, Bruce Eder, Irvin Yeaworth and Robert Fields.
+In November 2016, Umbrella released a 2-disc Blu-ray, The Blob Collection, featuring the 1988 version of The Blob and the 1958 version of The Blob.
 Disc two also includes the Criterion Collection's opening identification, although the release was distributed by Umbrella Entertainment with no mention of Criterion on the disc sleeve.